Review: Pandemic: The Board Game07 Oct 2013 0

 2008 was an amazing year for board games.
 I’m not just talking about some great games being released that year.
 It’s way bigger than that.
 2008 saw three games release that literally changed the hobby by either creating new mechanisms completely, or re-imagining little-used mechanisms and bringing them into the spotlight.
 Many new releases today can trace their ludological pedigree to these three titles.

 Dominion created the new mechanic of deckbuilding, which is now legally required to be used in at least 30% of all games released.
 Battlestar Galactica took the “hidden role” mechanic found in games like Bang! and Shadows Over Camelot and turned it up to eleven.
 The third title to hit that year was a little game called Pandemic.
 Its claim to fame?
 Players would work together to win, playing against the game itself rather than each other.
 It had been done before by Knizia and, more recently, by Fantasy Flight Games with Arkham Horror.
 Pandemic, however, brought the cooperative mechanism to the mainstream.
 How?
 It had the simplicity of a Euro, but the heart and soul of the most theme-heavy American games.
-Here was a summer blockbuster in a box, and yet so simple to grasp that the entire family could play.
+Here was a blockbuster in a box, so simple to grasp that the entire family could play.

 Pandemic was gaming gold, and I have yet to introduce it to anyone, gamer or not, who doesn’t immediately want to set it up and play another game.
 Hell, this is one of the only games my wife will play with me.
 We even played it one year at a bed & breakfast...on our anniversary.
 As good as the board game is, however, the iPad app is better in just about every way imaginable.